 - Decide what you want to achieve from your event what is the overall purpose of your event?
-How will you celebrate people with disability?
-How will your event contribute to promoting inclusion in the longer-term? - Consider the size of your event and who you want to attend do you want a large event for the whole community or do you want to run smaller activities or events for your particular club, group or workplace?
-Do you want external speakers and entertainment? - Make sure you consider your event budget.
+How will your event contribute to promoting diversity and inclusion in the longerterm? - Consider the size of your event and who you want to attend do you want a large event for the whole community or do you want to run smaller activities or events for your particular club, group or workplace?
+Do you want external speakers and entertainment?

+Make sure you consider your event budget.